-The Intensive In-Home (IIH) and HOPE Programs are both therapeutic programs based primarily in the home.
+We offer therapeutic techniques to help families and children in their home through the Intensive In-Home (IIH) and HOPE Programs.
 The IIH Program serves children and their families who are enrolled in the Santa Maria Children’s Mental Health Clinic and the HOPE Program focuses on children who are in placement; i.e., foster care, relative guardian, or a non-related family member.
 Both programs’ primary focus is to stabilize the home and prevent placement disruption.

 Children’s Services Screener (CSS)